MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxelements/ne-acxelements-acx_volume_config_flags.md

 ## -description

-The ACX_VOLUME_CONFIG_FLAGS enumeration defines the volume config flags for ACX audio.
+The ACX_VOLUME_CONFIG_FLAGS enumeration defines the config flags for the ACX volume element.

 ## -enum-fields